zaiisao/Documentation/en/Audio Broadcast/lastmile_quality_android.md

 	rtcEngine.stopLastmileProbeTest();
 }

-// (2) Stop the test.
+// (2) Stop the test in an alternate place.
 Agora recommends not calling any other API method before the test ends. rtcEngine.stopLastmileProbeTest();
 ```